Summary

 General information about medications

 Most ASMs are started at a low dose and slowly increased until seizures no longer occur or if there are unwanted side effects.
-The dose may need to be adjusted as the child grows and their weight increases, or if new medications are added.
+The dose may need to increase as the child grows and their weight increases.

-A second ASM may be added or substituted if the first was not fully effective in stopping seizures, or if it caused unwanted side effects.
+A second ASM may be added or substituted if the first is not fully effective in stopping seizures, or if it caused unwanted side effects.

 Many ASMs interact with other medications, causing unwanted reactions or reducing their effectiveness.
 Speak to your doctor or pharmacist before giving your child any other medication or supplement, even over-the-counter medicines for coughs and colds.

 Never stop ASMs suddenly.
-This can cause seizures – sometimes seizures that are more severe than usual.
-Instead, under the guidance of your doctor, wean your child off these medications slowly to avoid withdrawal side effects.
+This can cause seizures – sometimes more severe than usual.
+ASMs need to be weaned, under the guidance of your doctor, to avoid withdrawal side effects.

-ASMs are not prescribed long term for seizures that aren’t considered epilepsy, such as febrile convulsions.
+ASMs are not used long term for seizures that aren’t epilepsy, such as febrile convulsions.

 Epilepsy and the family